ravikant-diwakar/Placement-Preparation/Frontend/JAVASCRIPT.md

 ```

 **16. Template Literals**
-Template literals let you embed expressions and write multi-line strings.
+Template literals are a way to write strings with variables inside them, using backticks (`).
+You can even have multi-line strings.

 Example:
 ```javascript